-Question Answer Areas for Improvement Help students advance to future education (Scope) Articulation Agreements (between secondary and post-secondary) Advising at both levels for best placement Additional Pathways and offerings within the pathway Concurrent opportunities (Excel in CTE) Completer/Follow-Up Questionnaire Offer real-world skills necessary for students to advance to future education/career Students/employers report back readiness of the students Certifications College Enrollment, Students completing post-secondary curriculum Communication between secondary and postsecondary schools Conversations with graduates Success/Effectiveness Rating from KSDE Student meetings with Academic Advisors Data from Student Services Transition Specialist and Institutional Research More options for Excel in CTE for students to earn credit and credentials while in high school Expanded pathway options for students in small, rural schools.
+Curriculum mapping and meeting with Pathway Advisors Internships, OJT, Certifications, Volunteer work outside of school day Industry standards and Accreditation standards Faculty current in field.
+Help students advance to future education (Scope) Articulation Agreements (between secondary and post-secondary) Advising at both levels for best placement Additional Pathways and offerings within the pathway Concurrent opportunities (Excel in CTE) Completer/Follow-Up Questionnaire Offer real-world skills necessary for students to advance to future education/career Students/employers report back readiness of the students Certifications College enrollment, students completing post-secondary curriculum Communication between secondary and postsecondary schools Conversations with graduates Success/Effectiveness Rating from KSDE Student meetings with Academic Advisors Data from Student Services Transition Specialist and Institutional Research CTE program days for area high school students to visit the post-secondary campus and meet faculty and students while learning about the program.
+More options for Excel in CTE for students to earn credit and credentials while in high school Expanded pathway options for students in small, rural schools.
 Articulation agreements with four-year intuitions.
 Some schools struggle with Follow-Up data (finding students & getting responses) to know if students advanced to future education.
-Area of high quality Post-secondary and secondary institutions in the region follow approved curriculum per KBOR and KSDE requirements.
+Help inform students and parents of the benefits of furthering their education.
+Are of high quality Post-secondary and secondary institutions in the region follow approved curriculum per KBOR and KSDE requirements.
 Institutions also rely on qualified faculty expertise to deliver high-quality programs.
-Rubric is utilized Students meeting/exceeding competencies Students passing end of course and pathway assessments, obtaining credentials, certifications.
-Student obtaining employment.
+Rubric is utilized Students meeting/exceeding competencies Students pass end and pathway assessments, obtaining credentials, and certifications.
+Highly qualified faculty are difficult to find and/or retain for smaller, rural schools.

+Students obtaining employment.

 Feedback from Business/Industry.
-Feedback from Advisory Committee, Pathway Committee Feedback from students & teachers.
-Graduate surveys.
-Instructors review pathways & KSDE updates annually Comparing course outlines with state standards Generating a list of soft skills taught in CTE programs Supervision of instruction & programs.
-ACT WorkKeys data Highly qualified faculty are difficult to find for smaller, rural schools.

-Question Answer Areas for Improvement Students who are successful in postsecondary and/or career Instructors attending workshops to stay relevant Having teachers skilled in their area of study Providing students with tools & equipment similar to those used in the real world to ensure workplace standards are met.
+Feedback from Advisory Committee, Pathway

+Committee

+• Feedback from students & teachers.
+Graduate

+surveys.

+Instructors review pathways & KSDE updates annually

+Comparing course outlines with state standards

+• Generating a list of soft skills taught in CTE

+programs

+Supervision of instruction & programs.

+ACT WorkKeys data

+Students who are successful in postsecondary

+and/or career

+Instructors attending workshops to stay relevant

+Having teachers skilled in their area of study

+Providing students with tools and equipment

+like those used in the real world to ensure

+workplace standards are met.

 Accreditation